-The city's Common Council, in an 11-3 vote Aug.
-19, approved the final site plan and architectural planned-unit development for the 192,000-square-foot store and 2,500-square-foot gas station.
+The city’s Common Council approved the final site plan and architectural planned unit development Tuesday night of a 192,000-square-foot store and 2,500-square-foot gas station.

-Aldermen Steve Johnson, Eric Payne and Kathleen Cummings were the only aldermen to vote against the project.
+Aldermen Steve Johnson, Eric Payne and Kathleen Cummings voted against the project.

-The Plan Commission signed off on the food, clothing and home merchandising store, which would be located at the corner of Tenny Avenue and East Sunset Drive, at its meeting the previous week.
+The Plan Commission signed off on the food, clothing and home merchandising store, which would be located at the corner of Tenny Avenue and E. Sunset Drive, at its meeting last week.

 The store will be open 24 hours a day.

 The process for Meijer to build at that site started more than a year ago, and it was met with backlash from neighbors who said they did not want a big-box store impeding into a residential area.
 As a result, many neighbors filed a protest petition with the city.